Skip to Main Content

 Planning Your Visit

-Els Tinars is open for lunch and dinner every day of the week, with lunch service running from 1 PM to 3:30 PM and dinner from 8 PM to 10:30 PM.
+Els Tinars is open Tuesday through Sunday for lunch, with dinner on Friday and Saturday.
 The restaurant sits on the carretera between Sant Feliu de Guíxols and Girona, making it accessible by car from either town and reachable from the broader Costa Brava hotel corridor.
-Guests arriving by car receive a code for the external car park, which includes electric vehicle charging points.
 The price point at €€€ places it in the mid-to-upper tier for the region, below the full tasting-menu-only operations that price at €€€€, and appropriate for either a long lunch or a serious dinner.
-For those planning a wider Costa Brava stay, our Llagostera hotels guide, bars guide, wineries guide, and experiences guide cover the surrounding area in full.

 In Context: Similar Options